Pepperoni-Jabroni/MapAtlases/README.md

 - The Atlas world view has zoom support & scales by odd numbers 1x1, 3x3, 5x5, 7x7, etc using your mouse scroll wheel.
 - The Atlas world view has full pan support as well, using your mouse to drag the world map.
 - Atlases also support right-clicking Banners to add "waypoints", which display in both the mini-map & world-view map.
-- Atlases can be duplicated with a Cartography Table - simply put an Atlas in the top & bottom slots and the top Atlas will copy its contents to the bottom Atlas (& override the bottom Atlas).
+- Atlases can be **merged** with a Cartography Table - simply put an Atlas in the top & bottom slots and the Atlases will combine their mapped regions with one-another!
 - You can mass-add entire stacks of Empty Maps to the Atlas using a Cartography Table as well.
 - **Optional Trinkets support**:
    - When Trinkets is installed, there will be a new Slot for an Atlas
    - The Atlas will continue to function as normal inside the Trinkets slot
 - Atlases have 3 sounds: An opening world-view sound, a new map drawing sound, & a page flipping (new mini-map displaying) sound.
-- The mod has config control for configuring the maximum number of maps allowed in an Atlas, to scale the mini-map or world-map up or down, to disable Empty Map entry + new-map generation, to disable mini-map drawing entirely if you prefer not to have it, to configure where it activates, & the mini-map anchoring corner, x offset, & y offset.
+- The mod is extremely highly configurable and offers in-game config editing with ModMenu.
+See the current config [options here](https://github.com/Pepperoni-Jabroni/MapAtlases/blob/main/src/main/java/pepjebs/mapatlases/config/MapAtlasesConfig.java)!

 ## Crafting an Atlas
 ![2022-06-24_19 46 45](https://user-images.githubusercontent.com/17690401/175755582-aecd94b1-ac3a-4686-a3d5-82cea1e3583d.png)